Professional Treadmills... Ahh yes, the holy grail of treadmills in both quality and price.

 Just to give you a little example, our top professional treadmill that we reviewed below comes with a 4.0 CHP motor, which is much more powerful than the 2.5 CHP or even lower rated motors you get with most regular treadmills.

 Some of the major areas where these treadmills absolutely blow away a regular one includes the following.

 - Motor – Pro treadmills come with a much more powerful motor as explained above

 - Deck area – You typically get a much large running track, more cushioned treadmill deck than with a regular treadmill, which makes the workouts much more comfortable and effective.

 - Handles heavier users easily –Using a cheap runners treadmill may pose a safety thread to heavy users, but professional treadmills are rated for users weighing up to 400 lbs

 - Great durability and stability – These treadmills boast much more durable and stronger components and parts, offering great overall durability and stability during the workouts

 - Workout programs – You get much more preset workout program with a professional treadmill, and they are all also more personalized and offer more customization than what you get with a regular treadmill

 - Advanced Functionalities –Some of the better professional treadmills adjusts according to your speed, come with many preprogrammed workouts, and allow you to create your own too

 - Ease of use – Contrary to what you feel, they can be just as easy to set up and use as regular ones, despite a much higher level of functionality, power and performance

 - Personalized feedback and coaching –You can't expect much from a personal or traditional home treadmill in terms of feedback or coaching, but a good professional treadmill like the Bowflex BXT216 reviewed below offers real-time feedback and in-workout coaching that goes a long way in motivating you and improving the effectiveness of your workouts

 Best Professional Treadmills

-Now that you know what you need to about a this type of treadmill and how it compares to a regular traditional treadmill, let me walk you through the best professional treadmills on the market.
+Now that you know professional treadmills compare to regular ones, let me walk you through the best professional treadmills on the market.

 Best Home Professional Treadmill